YellowJacketLinux/yjl-sysusers/README.md

   that it does not share the same ID as the `sendmail` user.
 The `sendmail` Group has been defined with Group ID 34 to match the `sendmail` user.
-This user and and group may be removed in the future, along with the `smmsp` user and group.
+This user and and group may be removed in the future, along with the `smmsp` user and group also used with sendmail.

 * The UID/GID combination of 40/40 has been changed from `mysql` to `mariadb` but *I might* revert that when I package MariaDB.